igemuoft/igemuoft.github.io/_posts/2015-06-14-june-week-2-update.md

 8. ability to pan and drag screen by ctrl-left-clicking

 Upon selecting a bacterial species from the search results, the user would perceive an immediate appearance of a set of nodes connected with arrows, representing the metabolic network of that species.
 Should the user choose to simultaneously view the metabolic networks of two bacteria, the two metabolic networks will be merged in order to construct a network with no node duplicates, in other words, if metabolite X is present in both species A and species B, the metabolic network of species A and B will only have only one circle labeled “X”.

+D3.js (Data Driven Documents) is a Javascript library that breathes life into data via HTML, CSS, and SVG (Scalar Vector Graphics), and will be used to create the platform for the visualization of this FBA data.
+With D3, we will be able to bind the FBA data to the DOM (Document Object Model) of our web app, and then utilize D3's inherent ability to apply data-driven transformations to the document.
+D3 is extremely fast and flexible, and with efficient manipulation of documents with given data, it is the best tool we can use to build the user-interface.

 [@joller can you talk about the FBA you solved, link to lecture pdf on tutorials repo, and post those lines of MATLAB code here, just use